THE CANADIAN PACIFIC LINER 'EMPRESS OF SCOTLAND'

 The EMPRESS OF JAPAN having

 The EMPRESS OF JAPAN was launched on 17th December 1929 and was completed in June 1930.
-She ran her trials in the Firth of Clyde and achieved a maximum of 23 knots on the Skelmorlie Mile.
+She ran her trials in the Firth of Clyde and achieved a maximum speed of 23 knots over the Skelmorlie Measured Mile.
 On 8th June she was delivered to Canadian Pacific, a truly magnificent ship, beautifully proportioned, graceful, and yet with a look of tremendous power.

 On 14th June 1930 the EMPRESS OF JAPAN left Liverpool on her maiden voyage to Quebec, returning to Southampton.
 On her return passage she averaged 21 knots on 26,100shp.
 Her fuel consumption was 168 tons per day.
-On 12th July she left Southampton for Hong Kong via Suez, and from Hong Kong commenced her trans-Pacific service to Vancouver via Shanghai, Kobe and Yokohama, joining her three running mates, the EMPRESS OF CANADA, the EMPRESS OF ASIA, and the EMPRESS OF RUSSIA.
+On 12th July she left Southampton for Hong Kong via Suez, and from Hong Kong commenced her trans-Pacific service to Vancouver via Shanghai, Kobe and Yokohama, joing her three running-mates, the EMPRESS OF CANADA, the EMPRESS OF ASIA and the EMPRESS OF RUSSIA.